-EBITDA is defined as earnings before interest income and expense, gain/loss on interest rate swaps, taxes, depreciation and amortization.
-EBITDA, which is a non-GAAP financial measure, is used as a supplemental financial measure by management and external users of financial statements, such as investors, to assess our operating performance.
+EBITDA is defined as earnings before interest income and expense, gain/loss on derivative financial instruments, taxes, depreciation and amortization.
+EBITDA, which is a non-GAAP financial measure, is used as a supplemental financial measure by management and external users of financial statements, such as our investors, to assess our operating performance.
 The Partnership believes that this non-GAAP financial measure assists our management and investors by increasing the comparability of our performance from period to period.
-The Partnership believes that including EBITDA assists our management and investors in (i) understanding and analyzing the results of our operating and business performance, (ii) selecting between investing in us and other investment alternatives and (iii) monitoring our ongoing financial and operational strength in assessing whether to continue to hold our common units.
-This increased comparability is achieved by excluding the potentially disparate effects between periods of interest, gain/losses on interest rate swaps, taxes, depreciation and amortization, which items are affected by various and possibly changing financing methods, capital structure and historical cost basis and which items may significantly affect results of operations between periods.
+The Partnership believes that including EBITDA assists our management and investors in (i) understanding and analyzing the results of our operating and business performance, (ii) selecting between investing in us and other investment alternatives and (iii) monitoring our ongoing financial and operational strength in assessing whether to purchase and/or to continue to hold our common units.
+This increased comparability is achieved by excluding the potentially disparate effects between periods of financial costs, gains/losses on derivatives, taxes, depreciation and amortization, which items are affected by various and possibly changing financing methods, financial market conditions, capital structure and historical cost basis and which items may significantly affect results of operations between periods

-EBITDA has limitations as an analytical tool and should not be considered an alternative to, or as a substitute for, or superior to profit, profit from operations, earnings per unit or any other measure of operating performance presented in accordance with IFRS.
-Some of these limitations include the fact that it does not reflect (i) our cash expenditures or future requirements for capital expenditures or contractual commitments, (ii) changes in, or cash requirements for our working capital needs and (iii) the significant interest expense, or the cash requirements necessary to service interest or principal payments, on our debt.
-Although depreciation and amortization are non-cash charges, the assets being depreciated and amortized will often have to be replaced in the future, and EBITDA does not reflect any cash requirements for such replacements.
+EBITDA has limitations as an analytical tool and should not be considered as an alternative to, or as a substitute for, or superior to profit, profit from operations, earnings per unit or any other measure of operating performance presented in accordance with IFRS.
+Some of these limitations include the fact that it does not reflect (i) our cash capital expenditures or future requirements for capital expenditures or contractual commitments, (ii) changes in, or cash requirements for, our working capital needs and (iii) the significant interest expense, or the cash requirements necessary to service interest or principal payments, on our debt.
+Although depreciation and amortization are non-cash charges, the assets being depreciated and amortized will often have to be replaced in the future and EBITDA does not reflect any cash requirements for such replacements.

-EBITDA excludes some, but not all, items that affect profit/(loss) and these measures may vary among other companies.
+EBITDA excludes some, but not all, items that affect profit and these measures may vary among other companies.
 Therefore, EBITDA as presented herein may not be comparable to similarly titled measures of other companies.
-The following table reconciles EBITDA to profit, the most directly comparable FIRS financial measure, for the periods presented.
+The following table reconciles EBITDA to profit, the most directly comparable IFRS financial measure, for the periods presented.

 EBITDA is presented on the basis of IFRS Common Control Reported Results and Partnership Performance Results.
 Partnership Performance Results are non-GAAP measures.
-The difference between IFRS Common Control Reported Results and Partnership Performance Results are results attributable to GasLog as set out in the reconciliation below.
+The difference between IFRS Common Control Reported Results and Partnership Performance Results attributable to GasLog, as set out in the reconciliation below.

-Reconciliation of EBITDA to Profit:
+Reconciliation of Profit to EBITDA: